SplatRay001/escape-infinitum/README.md

 # escape-infinitum
-A visual novel created in Ren'Py, following a young adult's journey to escape from a prison that's not as it first seems.
+A visual novel created in Ren'Py.
+A young prisoner teams up with others to escape from a prison that's not as it first seems.